 - Data Governance and Master Data Management (MDM) are still in their infancy in many healthcare organizations: This is not an attempt to generalize the issue.
 There are pioneer healthcare organizations in the field of data governance and MDM.
 But there are many organizations that lack the rigors of processes and organizational structure to implement data governance and MDM.
 Some organizations can cripple innovation and nimbleness with more governance and less flexibility.
-CDOs as the “Data Czars” need to implement data governance process, policies and master data management principles that will work within the organizational culture.
+CDOs as the “Data Czars” need to implement data governance processes, policies, and master data management principles that will work within the organizational culture.
 While too much too soon can disrupt organizational performance, not addressing core issues about data governance and MDM can quickly erode the trust of the organization in the CDO role.
 It should be a delicate dance.

 - CEOs and CFOs need to see results quickly to commit budget and resources: This is a conundrum in many organizations.
 While CEOs and CFOs believe that executive leadership for the data asset will produce value for the organization, CDOs will have to fight for sustained budget commitments to produce results.
 Harnessing and aggregating data from many sources using technology solutions will be the key to demonstrate value.
-It will also be quite expensive and therefore, CDOs budget will compete with many other investment priorities.
+It will also be quite expensive and therefore, the CDOs budget will compete with many other investment priorities.
 Depending on the complexity and maturity of the organization it can take several months, or even years sometimes, to produce ROI from data initiatives.
-CDOs therefore, have to focus on some low hanging fruits to generate their boss’ trust in the value of his/her plans.
+CDOs therefore, have to focus on some low-hanging fruits to generate their boss’ trust in the value of his/her plans.

 - Data Security and Privacy will continue to be key challenges: While some healthcare organizations have a separate data security officer to ensure patient data is protected from unauthorized access, use, and abuse.
 In many organizations, the role is split between the CIO and CDO, if they have the latter.
 When data is received from multiple sources for aggregation, it is important that appropriate measures are taken to prevent any unauthorized data access both internally and externally.